atiq-cs/blog/input/posts/medical/hospitals-india.md

 A few are recommended by a friend in Bangladesh.

 1. Manipal Hospital
-I see there are a bunch of them.
-Which one to contact?
+There are chain of hospital branches for this one.
+For starter, the main one can be good.

 2. Mazumdar Shaw Medical Center, Bommasandra